 When temperatures rise and visions of tall, chilled glasses start dancing in our heads, we know that iced tea season is upon us!
-While we all know that water is the most efficient way to meet our summer hydration needs, a cool glass of tea is a tasty way to enjoy some variety, healthful antioxidants, and a little burst of energy on those days when an afternoon hammock nap is not an option.
-If you want to savor the very best iced tea under the sun, homemade from scratch is the way to go—and tea type and technique matter!
+While we all know that water is the most efficient way to meet our summer hydration needs, a cool glass of tea is a refreshing way to enjoy some variety, healthful antioxidants, and a little burst of energy on those days when an afternoon hammock nap is not an option.
+If you want to savor the very best iced black tea under the sun, homemade from scratch is the way to go—and tea type and technique matter!

 Best Black Teas for Iced Tea

 Many iced tea recipes use black tea as a base.
 Common reasons black tea has made its way into so many picnic-side pitchers over time include its wide availability and a boldness of flavor that can stand up to being diluted with ice.
 It’s probably my favorite choice for this purpose as well, but for a different reason: preparing and serving black tea cold allows me to experience its flavors in a whole new way.

 Black Teas to Enjoy Iced

 Three of my favorite organic black teas to enjoy iced are:

 - Nilgiri Black Pearl: Bright, fruity, and oh so tangy, this tea creates a delightful pitcher with a striking visual, its vibrant amber color infused with all the energy of summer.
 This tea is from the Nilgiris region of South India, world-renowned for producing delicious iced teas that don't cloud over as they cool.